-Frederick the Great and J.S.
+Frederick the Great, J.S.
 Bach and a musical dialogue

-In 1747 J.S.
-Bach was invited to try out the latest Fortepianos of King Frederick II.
+In 1747, J.S.
+Bach was invited to try out the latest Fortepianos belonging to King Frederick II.
 The story goes that the King played the theme to Bach prompting him to improvise a three-voice fugue.

-Watch this scene re-enacted in the movie “Bach trifft Friedrich” (“Bach meets Frederick” – find a short summary in the video comments below):
+Watch the scene re-enacted below in this short excerpt from the movie “Bach trifft Friedrich” (“Bach meets Frederick”).
+Note, you’ll find a short summary in the video comments.

-Back in Leipzig, Bach composed a three-voice fugue, a six-voice fugue, some canons and a sonata for flute, violin and basso continuo based on this “regal theme”.
+Back in Leipzig, Bach composed a three-voice fugue, a six-voice fugue, some canons and a sonata for the flute, violin and basso continuo based on this “regal theme.”

 The following video shows you the regal theme and Bach’s masterly execution of it:

-Download the fugue about the regal theme as the three-voice or the six-voice set for FREE.
-You can open and playback the sheet music with all FORTE 9 editions.
+Download the fugue for the regal theme as the three-voice or the six-voice set for free below.